21st FAI EUROPEAN HANG GLIDING CLASS 1 CHAMPIONSHIP

 - Emergency rescue and first aid medical service

 - Complimentary dinner

-Entry fee for Italy and the United Kingdom are to be paid to the following account:
+Entry fee – including the first two nations in the ranking (Italy and UK) – are to be paid to the following account:

 - Account Name: A.S.D.
 VOLO LIBERO MONTE CUCCO

 - Bank Name: UNICREDIT